oacikel/ordo/README.md

 - **Search and Filter**: Easily search and filter files by status or keywords.
 - **Firebase Analytics Integration**: Track user interactions and events for actionable insights.
 - **State Management with Zustand**: Efficiently manage application state.
-- **Theming with Styled Components**: Clean, maintainable, and customizable styles.

 ## Technologies Used